 - Add bread cubes to frying pan and stir to coat with butter.

 - Fry on medium-high to high heat until crunchy and golden brown.
 If they start to brown too quickly, lower the heat.
-If they become too brown too fast and remove them before they are crunchy enough you can always leave them out to stale naturally and they will be nice and crunchy.
+If they are not yet crunchy, you can always leave them out to stale naturally and they will be nice and crunchy.
+You can speed up this process by allowing the dry out in a warm oven.